-- Invested $6.3 million USD of his own money to start Tesla Motors which was the first auto industry start-up in decades and the first auto industry start-up in Silicon Valley ever.
+- Invested $6.3 million of his own money to start Tesla Motors, which was the first auto industry start-up in decades and the first auto industry start-up in Silicon Valley ever.

 - Decided to become the man who would go on to save and gradually restore the world’s faith in electric cars.
-When Tesla Motors was on the verge of collapse and had only enough money to run the company for a couple of months more, Musk put in all his capital reserve to save the company from collapse and his total investment in Tesla eventually became $75 million USD.
+When Tesla Motors was on the verge of collapse and had only enough money to run the company for a couple of months more, Musk put in all his capital reserve to save the company from collapse.
+His total investment in Tesla eventually became $75 million.

 If you think you have read enough about Musk’s outrageous yet successful attempts at changing the world, then these next few facts are sure to blow your minds to sub-atomic debris sized pieces.